AFAtinib

 |

-Contact your health care team if no improvement or if severe |
+Talk to your health care team if it does not improve or if it is severe |

 Other rare, but serious side effects are possible.